 The DOH TLD site locations are shown in Figure 3.3.1.
 Eight of the sites are near Hanford facilities with known, suspected, or potential radiation sources.
 Three sites (Yakima and Wye Barricades, and LIGO Facility) are located on the Hanford Site, but away from radiation sources.
 Twenty-six sites are along the Columbia River shoreline from the Vernita Bridge to downstream of Bateman Island at the mouth of the Yakima River.
 Nine sites are located around the Hanford Site perimeter.
 The remaining three sites (Othello, Yakima Airport, and Benton County Shops) are significantly distant from the Hanford Site.
-The distant site at Toppenish was discontinued in 2006.
 Many of the TLD sites are collocated with air monitoring sites.

-Collocated TLDs are deployed on a quarterly basis at each monitoring location, with the TLDs retrieved at the end of each calendar quarter.
-The DOH TLDs are sent to the State Public Health Laboratory where the time-integrated external radiation exposure is determined for the three-month period.
+Most collocated TLDs are deployed on a quarterly basis at each monitoring location, with the TLDs retrieved at the end of each calendar quarter.
+Some of the TLDs are deployed semi-annually, and others are deployed as weather and river conditions allow.
+The DOH TLDs are sent to the State Public Health Laboratory where the time-integrated external radiation exposure is determined for the deployment period.
 The results are then converted to an average daily radiation exposure rate and reported in units of milliroentgen per day (mR/day).
 At the same time the TLDs are retrieved, new TLDs are placed at each site.

 Comparisons of DOH and DOE Contractor data are summarized in Table 3.3.1.
 A discussion of how the data are interpreted is presented in Section 2.2.
 The table lists the analytes, the collection period, and the number of collocated samples.
 The table also lists the quality of agreement for the collocated samples (see Section 2.2.4.1) and the range of exposure rates measured by DOH.
-Finally, the "Anomalous Data?" column denotes whether any of the DOH exposure rates for the current year are anomalous compared to historical results (see Section 2.2.5).
+Finally, the "Anomalous Data ?" column denotes whether any of the DOH exposure rates for the current year are anomalous compared to historical results (see Section 2.2.5).

-The agreement for collocated samples is good, and therefore there is no further discussion of the quality of agreement.
-Some exposure rates reported by DOH are outside the range of historical results and are considered anomalous, and these data are discussed in the text.
+Cases in which the agreement is not good are discussed below.
+Some exposure rates reported by DOH are outside the range of historical results and are considered anomalous, and the se data are discussed below.